 Through the years we have received many questions about Chromebooks and our service.
-This article answers the most frequently asked questions and offers a few suggestions.
+This article answers the most frequently asked questions (FAQs) and offers a few suggestions:

 Why doesn’t Covenant Eyes cover Chromebooks?

-For a variety of practical and technical reasons, we do not currently offer a product that works on Chromebooks.
+For a variety of practical and technical reasons, we do not currently offer a Chromebook product.
 To keep things brief, we’ll share two specific reasons here:

-- Technically speaking the operating system of a Chromebook is much different than a Windows or Mac computer.
-It would be difficult to “lock down” our program on a Chromebook, which means it would be easy to get around.
+- Technically speaking, the operating system of a Chromebook is much different from a standard computer.
+So it would be difficult to “lockdown” our program on a Chromebook, which means it would be easy to get around.
 We could not provide the reliable accountability and filtering that people have come to expect from Covenant Eyes.

 What about using the Covenant Eyes app for Android™?

-Some people think that our Android app will work on a Chromebook, but the operating system of a Chromebook is distinct from that of an Android phone or tablet.
-You may be able to install our Android app on a Chromebook (some people have), but the app will not run.
+Some people think that our Android app will work on a Chromebook, but the operating system of a Chromebook is distinct from an Android device.
+You may be able to install our Android app on a Chromebook (some people have), but the Covenant Eyes Android app will not run properly.

 What can I do now?